What to Ask Your Urologist About Erectile Dysfunction

 - Peripheral artery disease (PAD)

-- Peyronie’s disease- penile curvature caused by buildup of scar tissue under the skin of the penis
+- Peyronie’s disease- penile curvature caused by a buildup of scar tissue under the skin of the penis

 - Poor lifestyle habits (e.g., smoking as well as alcohol and drug abuse)